A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: The model description

-It is clear that the mixing angle $ \theta $ vanishes when the coupling $ \lambda_{H,S} $ is set to zero.
-In this limit, the SM Higgs mass reverts to its standard form, and the scalar sector consists solely of an additional self-interacting singlet scalar that does not interact with the Higgs boson.
-Under these conditions, an upper bound for the mixing angle can be established, $ \sin \theta < 0.1 $~\cite{Robens:2015gla,Dupuis:2016fda,Bechtle:2020uwn,Lane:2024vur}.
+It is clear that the mixing angle $ \theta $ vanishes when the couplings $\lambda_{H,S} $ and $\eta_1$ are set to zero.
+In this limit, the SM Higgs mass reverts to its standard form, and the CP-even scalar sector consists solely of an additional self-interacting singlet scalar that does not interact with the Higgs boson.
+Given current experimental constraints, an upper limit on the mixing angle is $\sin \theta < 0.1 $~\cite{Robens:2015gla,Dupuis:2016fda,Bechtle:2020uwn,Lane:2024vur}.
 Such a small mixing is insufficient to produce observable effects in collider experiments, including Higgs factories.